Adaptive Technology at Bucks

 - Dragon NaturallySpeaking -- This is a speech to text software, allowing for (almost) hands-free computing. (professional edition).

-- Read & Write Gold -- All Student computers on campus have reading support software installed for use by all students, faculty, and staff.
+- Read & Write -- All Student computers on campus have read support software installed for use by all students, faculty, and staff.
 No special installation or permission is required.
+Windows and MAC System Requirements.

 Other adaptive technology available through TAO: